ontolex/frequency-attestation-corpus-information/index.md

 *   corpus-derived information (frequency and cooccurrence information, collocation analysis, distributional similarity),
 *   pointers from lexical resources to corpora and other collections of text (attestations, examples),
 *   the linking of corpora and linguistic primary data with lexical information (dictionary linking), and
-*   distributional semantics (collocation vectors, word embeddings, sense embeddings, concept embeddings).

 The module tackles use cases in corpus-based lexicography, corpus linguistics and natural language processing, and operates in combination with the _OntoLex-Lemon_ core module (_Lemon_), as well as with other _lemon_ modules.
 </section>

 <section id="sotd">

-## Status of this Document

- This specification was published by the Ontology-Lexicon Community Group.
-It is not a W3C Standard nor is it on the W3C Standards Track.
-Please note that under the W3C Community Final Specification Agreement (FSA) other conditions apply.
-Learn more about W3C Community and Business Groups.

-This specification was published by the OntoLex Community Group.
-It is not a W3C Standard nor is it on the W3C Standards Track.
-Please note that under the W3C Community Contributor License Agreement (CLA) there is a limited opt-out and other conditions apply.
-Learn more about W3C Community and Business Groups.

 This document is an official report of the OntoLex community group.
-It does not represent the view of single individuals but reflects the consensus and agreement reach as part of the regular group discussions.
+It does not represent the view of single individuals but reflects the consensus and agreement reached as part of the regular group discussions.
 The report should be regarded as the official specification of lemon.

 If you wish to make comments regarding this document, please send them to public-ontolex@w3.org (subscribe, archives).